bromodachi/food_diary/server/README.md

 | start            | `2024-09-15`  |
 | end              | `2024-09-21`  |

-Dates must be in the format of: YYYY-MM-DD
+Dates must be in the format of` YYYY-MM-DD`.

 You can retrieve all entries a user has made with the following curl command: